katsuya94/dtree/README.md

 3. Read the validation data file and report the accuracy of the model on that data.
   * `python dtree btrain.csv bmeta.csv --validate bvalidate.csv`
 4. Read a test data file with missing labels in the last column and output a copy of that file with predicted labels in the last column.
-  * `python dtree btrain.csv bmeta.csv --test btest.csv bout.csv`
+  * `python dtree btrain.csv bmeta.csv --test btest.csv ../PS2-Adrien-Tateno.csv`